 What do you feel your cost is to produce a sheet of pattern drawings, and how fast is the plotter producing them?
 We are a pattern design company and currently use McCall's, however the 1000 piece minimum gets very costly.
 Your research was very interesting and we would like to see if this would work well for our company.
 Thanks.

 Dale, thanks for your response to the article.
 Many variables enter into the cost of plotter printing (full color inks vs. black, the number of sizes per sheet, the amount of additional text, the total number of patterns needed), and I am happy to offer advice based on a specific situation.
 You may reach me via the contact form.
 While I do have a general idea of cost, I have not done enough pattern printing yet to have hard numbers on my cost per linear foot, though I will be charting this closely as my business moves forward.
-This article provides a cost per square foot for full color photo printing on same printer I have, an HP DesignJet Z3200.
+This article provides a cost per square foot of $1.76 for full color photo printing including ink, print heads and paper for the same printer I have, an HP DesignJet Z3200.
 Of course, printing for patterns, that leaves most of the page blank, utilizes far less ink.
 I recently placed an order through Atlex for double packs of replacement cartridges for my printer (these are water-resistant inks), and the cost was just under $1,000.
 The gloss enhancer and photo black are not used on bond paper, so my order excluded those.
 Atlex's ink pricing is excellent, and they also sell photo printers, though I ordered my printer through a local dealer before I learned about Atlex.

 The Ioline plotters utilize black ink that is less expensive but not water resistant, so if your customer irons patterns with any steam by accident, the ink may smear or stain fabric.
 Ioline plotters are easier to set up to sync with pattern software systems like industry leader OptiTex, so if you want to print directly from pattern software without going through a secondary program like Adobe Illustrator, then an Ioline plotter is the best choice.
 I chose full color printing because I like the size lines to be easily differentiated, and I am working to choose colors that are lightly saturated to conserve ink.
 As for speed, the technical specifications of each plotter or printer lists printing speed.
 Any large format printer can run on a queue that prints around the clock, so if you are distributing only a few hundred patterns per day, the speed should be adequate.
 If you are selling patterns by the thousands, offset press printing such as offered through McCall will always be less expensive per pattern than plotter printing.
 The more patterns printed, the better the cost advantage of going with offset printing.